gesslar/LPCDoc/docs/tags/index.md

 These tags document information about functions:

 - `@param` - Documents a function parameter.
+- `@callback` - Documents a function passed as an argument to another function.
 - `@returns` - Documents the return value of a function.
 - `@throws` - Documents exceptions that may be thrown.
 - `@errors` - Documents potential error conditions.